Potato Eggplant - Aloo Baingan Subji

 Eggplant is also known as aubergine, brinjal.

-will keep in the fridge for 3 days.
+served hot but tastes good at room temperature too.
+Subji will keep in the fridge for 3 days.
 Just reheat before serving.
-It is a

 good one to take for lunch to office or in your kid's school lunch box with chapati or rice.

 The ingredients for this aloo baingan subji are few and it gets ready in about 15 minutes.

 You may adjust the quantity of eggplant and potatoe according to your liking.

 This is a dryish subji.
 You may visit

 Eggplant Potato curry

 How to make potato eggplant - aloo baingan subji

 potatoes - Aloo - Batata

 Long brinjals - eggplants